Grand Buffet: Abandoned and unreleased material

 The band has distanced itself from Scrooge McRock in at least one interview, dismissing it as more of a retrospectively-viewed collection of demos than a proper album.
-For the following two years, they worked on material for an album that was to be called Peter Weller (after the actor), which ultimately was never released, culminating in its abandonment in 1999.
+For the following two years, the duo worked on material for an album that was to be called Peter Weller (after the actor), which ultimately was never released, culminating in its abandonment in 1999.
 (Several tracks from these sessions were released on Dicer).
-Sparkle Classic is the first album they consider part of the official discography.
+Sparkle Classic is the first album that they consider to be part of the official discography.

-Grand Buffet have hinted at a children's album entitled Gorilla and Fox, but there has been no official release date announced.
+The duo has hinted at a children's album entitled Gorilla and Fox, but there has been no official release date announced.